jrairigh/chip8/README.md

 - Esc exits the application

 ## Acknowledgements
-Thanks to inspiration from https://www.youtube.com/watch?v=jWpbHC6DtnU&t=2s and technical information provided in http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.1
+Thanks to @ankushChatterjee for inspiration from https://www.youtube.com/watch?v=jWpbHC6DtnU&t=2s and technical details provided in http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#0.1
+Also, Thanks to @kripod for ROMS I used to test emulator (https://github.com/kripod/chip8-roms)